ShamSZ/wdi-project-two/README.md

 ## Brief

-You should create a platform for reviewing restaurants that meets the following minimum criteria:
+Create a platform for reviewing restaurants that meets the following technical requirements:
-MVP

-Technical Requirements
-Your app must:
-Have at least 2 models – one representing a user and one that represents the main resource of your app.
+* Have at least 2 models – one representing a user and one that represents the main resource of your app.
-Include relationships - embedded or referenced.
+* Include relationships - embedded or referenced.
-The app should include authentication.
+* The app should include authentication.
-Have complete RESTful routes for at least one of your resources with all CRUD actions.
+* Have complete RESTful routes for at least one of your resources with all CRUD actions.
-Be deployed online and accessible to the public.
+* Be deployed online and accessible to the public.

 ## Technologies Used

 * EJS
 * CSS3
-* Bulma Framework
+* Bulma CSS Framework
 * JavaScript (ECMAScript 6)
 * Git
 * GitHub